 - CBBC being shunted to BBC2 for the duration.
 (Now a Dead Horse Trope as CBBC has been taken off the main channels altogether.)

 - Expect temper tantrums and tv sets being thrown out the window, especially back in the days of The Simpsons being broadcast on BBC2 and then cancelled because of an ongoing match.

-- If an exciting match goes on long enough, other programmes will be moved to the BBC.
+- If an exciting match goes on long enough, other programmes will be moved to BBC2 or postponed a week.

 - Decreasingly relevant in these days of digital-only Red Button Interactive functionality.
 Though the main 'terrestrial' channels are still used for quarters and up.

 - The attempted rebrand of the highlights show in 2015, christened Wimbledon 2day, was not very well received (not least because it didn't feature much in the way of actual tennis) and underwent a very hasty Retool for the second week.
 This made the second series of W1A, broadcast earlier in 2015 and featuring an incompetent PR agency attempting to revamp the BBC's Wimbledon coverage, Hilarious in Hindsight.